-Customer self-service is a support option that empowers customers to find solutions themselves, often through resources like a knowledge base, answer bots, or training videos.
+Customer self-service is a support option that empowers customers to find solutions themselves, often through resources like a knowledge base, QuickSearch Bots, or training videos.
 Because customers resolve their inquiries on their own, there’s no need for an agent to assist them.
 It can free up agents to deal with more complex issues (with associated productivity gains and cost savings).

 Self-service goes mainstream

 Self-service is growing in popularity amongst business leaders as they realize the cost, productivity, and satisfaction gains to be had.
 91 percent of business leaders identify self-service as a priority investment focus for their brand, understanding that such a move will reduce their contact center costs, drive vital customer journey metrics and relieve pressure on their agents.

 Now, over 77 percent of customers have used a customer self-service resource to answer their inquiry.
 As more people turn to digital channels before calling a contact center, and as online support options proliferate with the Internet of Things and smart virtual assistants, this number will undoubtedly rise.

 Self-service is quickly becoming the preferred method for customer service for both brands and customers.
 It provides faster solutions that are available whenever a customer requires them.

 It can be difficult and expensive to staff a contact center 24/7 but with self-service options like QuickSearch Bots and knowledge bases available, a customer can engage with these resources when needed.
 Simple questions can be answered through self-service, while more complex ones can be escalated to an agent.

 This will have a knock-on impact on customer satisfaction as their inquiries are dealt with more quickly and efficiently.
 Self-service offers a better overall experience compared to, say, remaining on hold for hours, and it meets the expectations of digital-native customers.